javanto/javanto.github.com/README.md

-# This is the data for my blog

-It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.
+# Javanto website

+Built on [Jekyll](http://github.com/mojombo/jekyll), that transforms it into a static website.
+Try it out by running `jekyll --server` and then go to [http://localhost:4000/]([http://localhost:4000/).

 # License

-The following directories and their contents are Copyright Javanto.
-You may not reuse anything therein without company's permission:
+The img/logo and blog/_posts directories and their contents are licensed under [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/).

-* _posts/
-* img/logo/

-All other directories and files are MIT Licensed.
-Feel free to use the HTML and CSS as you please.
+Everything else is under [MIT License](http://www.opensource.org/licenses/mit-license.php), so use as you please.